suneetnangia/rag-doc-data-search/docs/dev-loop.md

 ## Outstanding

 1. Avoid returning internal errors to client.
+2. Enable streaming endpoint on API for immediate response from S/LLMs.
-2. Unit and Integration Tests.
+3. Unit and Integration Tests.

 ## Common Errors